Andalucía: The Best of Southern Spain

 When they ripped down the mosque that stood on this site in 1401, the Reconquista Christians bragged, “We’ll build a cathedral so huge that anyone who sees it will take us for madmen.”

 In the transept, four pallbearers carry the tomb of Christopher Columbus.
-They represent the four medieval kingdoms that became Spain: Aragon, Navarra , Castile, and Leon — each identified by their team shirts.
+They represent the four medieval kingdoms that became Spain: Aragon, Navarre, Castile, and León — each identified by their team shirts.

 All that survives of Moorish Sevilla’s main mosque is its courtyard of orange trees and a towering minaret.
 The tower offers a brief recap of the city’s history — sitting on a Roman foundation, a long Moorish period capped by the Christian age.